Our minds are a frikking powerful part of our body but if this is where you’re spending all of your time, you’re missing out!

 - Continue to focus on your breath.
 On the inhale and then the exhale—do this until your timer tells you to stop.

-If you’d rather be guided through this, subscribe to my email list and soon I’ll be sending out an audio-guided drop-in.
+If you’d rather be guided through this, grab my free Embodiment Mini-Course to get the audio practice.
 It’s just 5 minutes and is perfect for a quick work break, in between calls, or when you just need a damn break that gets your eyes off screens.

 Focus that mind of yours on your body for a real break.